 After a year out in 1992, Prost returned with Williams.
 He won 7 of the first 10 races and cruised to his final title in a dominant car.
 This was despite being 38 years old and in a comeback year.
 He went on to become the boss of the Prost team at the end of decade.
 For various reasons, this venture was less successful than his driving career.

 2) Aryton Senna

 The model considers Prost to stronger than rival Senna overall, but Aryton gets a higher rank for 1990s performances.
-His championship years of 1990 and 1991 are both ranked very strongly (despite his intentional crash into rival Prost in 1990 to seal the title).
+His championship years of 1990 and 1991 are both ranked very strongly.
+This is despite his intentional crash into rival Prost in 1990 to seal the title.
 1992 is considered a weaker season as teammate Berger nearly equalled him on points.
 This is partly due to bad luck, but other distractions and frustrations at McLaren’s lack of performance had a role to play too.
-His final year at McLaren saw a legendary win at Donnington and several other strong performances, but he moved to Williams for 1994 as McLaren were no longer able to challenge for titles.
-Had he survived, the model thinks he likely would have won in 1994, although there are too many variables (such changing regulations and penalties for Schumacher) to realistically answer the question definitively,
+His final year at McLaren saw a legendary win at Donnington and several other strong performance.
+However, he then moved to Williams for 1994 as McLaren were no longer able to challenge for titles.
+Had he survived, the model thinks he likely would have won in 1994.
+Of course there are too many variables to answer the question definitively though.

 1) Michael Schumacher

 It’s no surprise to see Schumacher at the number 1 spot.
 The model thinks he was the best performer 5 times in the 1990s.
 He also won 2 world championships and took the title to the final round another two times, despite rarely having the best car.
 Although Schumacher had even more success in the 2000s, the lions share of his most legendary drives occurred in the 90s.
 He obliterated teammates such as Irvine, Herbert and Verstappen.
 At Benneton he won 19 races vs his teammate’s total of 2.
 At Ferrari the tally stood at 16 wins vs 2.